 Another alternative is to use the Champion Old Fashioned Dust Mop, which easily gets rid of dust on all types of floors, walls, and ceilings.
 Simply mop, step outside, and shake off the dust.
 The process is really that simple!

 The second step is to ready your favorite mop & cleaner.

 It is time to mop if you have removed most of the dust and dirt.
 The best mop for porcelain tile floors is the Champion Yellow Wet Mop.
 It is extremely lightweight, absorbent & easy to wring out by hand.
 It was engineered specifically for home use.
-The preferred cleaner of choice is Champion’s Citrus Clean with a neutral pH.
+The preferred cleaner of choice is Champion’s Multi-Surface Floor Cleaner.

 Make sure you completely rinse the floor to remove any cleaning solution.
 The surface could be damaged if the cleaner is left on textured tiles.